dmachard/python-dnstap-receiver/README.md

 #### Build with dnstap support

-Download latest source and build-it with dnstap support:
+Since 9.16 version, the dnstap feature is enabled before that you need to download latest source and build-it with dnstap support:

 ```bash
 ./configure --enable-dnstap